 Steve asked about Maya, too.
 I told him she was over in Forestville and had been declining lately.
 More than usual.
 Steve recalled the night screams she’d have—he and his wife heard them through the woods.
 He’d reassured my dad that it wasn’t a problem; they completely understood.
 Steve had noticed a big change in my dad, he told me, when Maya really started going downhill.
 My dad had turned from this energetic, upbeat person into someone “who walked around like everyone else.”

 His phrasing struck me.
 I heard similar descriptions from other people that summer, their admiration for my dad.
 He had a vitality that permeated his whole being: the spring in his step, the animated cadence of his voice, the eyes that challenged you, the physical strength of the man even in his old age.
-He’d accomplished feats of will and endurance that most people could only shake their head at.
+He’d accomplished feats of will and endurance that most people could only shake their heads at.
 People were drawn to his energy and confidence.
 I knew from his journals that his confidence was built on the shakiest of ground.
 But I had to admit, despite everything I knew about him, that I admired much about him, too.

 The last thing I did that day was water the plants before I left.
 I’d been sleeping at Kathleen and Cynthia’s those first nights because of the fleas.
 I had to get the property ready to sell, true enough, but my dad had planted a lot of the trees and shrubs himself.
 Many of them were wilted, and some had died.
 He’d always taken such good care of everything.
 I wanted the place to look nice again.